 - Mammography

-- Mammography is an x-ray technique used to study the breasts in order to help find breast cancer at an early stage when treatment is more likely to succeed.
+- Mammography is an X-ray technique used to study the breasts to help find breast cancer at an early stage when treatment is more likely to succeed.
 Most cases of breast cancer occur in women who are past menopause.
 Starting at age 40, mammography should be a regular part of your health care.
-The risk for breast cancer increases with age.
-Capital Region Women’s Care conveniently provides mammography services at our Troy location.
+The risk of breast cancer increases with age.
+ImageCare Medical Imaging is conveniently located in the same building as our office and provides mammograms by appointment.
 Your provider will review your medical history and determine at what age you should begin this testing.

 - Ultrasound